MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3007-review-code-for-open-redirect-vulnerabilities.md

 ## When to suppress warnings

-If you know you've validated the input to be restricted to intended URLs.
+If you know you've validated the input to be restricted to intended URLs, it's okay to suppress this warning.

 ## Pseudo-code examples